TBD54566975/incubation-wallet-rendering/README.md

 You can find the architecture [here](./docs/architecture.md).

-Diagrams and other visuals are helpful here.
-Perhaps code snippets showing usage.

 ## Getting Started

-The example below renders a basic wallet with a hero and thumbnail object:
+The example below renders a basic wallet with a hero and thumbnail object.
+Note, this doesn't work yet, but it is a reference implementation of how it might work.

 TODO: In progress!